PoCInnovation/Workshops/software/19.Socket.io/README.md

 Now that we will get the data, we will send it from our server in index.ts.

-The objective of this step is to know when a message is sent from the web page and to add its messages to our div.
+The objective of this step is to know when the user presses the button on your html page.
+At this point you will add the content of the input into your terminal.

 It is time to get information on your input.

-First step: create three const variable:
+First step: create two const variable:
 * form_data: get element form by id on your html page.
 * input_data: get element input by id on your html page.

-Now you must listen event submit on your input. if the button is submitted you must get data of your data_input add call your function emit_data to send your message to your server.
+Second step:
+* Listen to the event submit button.
+* Create a `message` variable that gets the data from your input.
+* Print content message with console.log().
+* Call emit_data to sent `message`.
+* Established input in Null.
 * Tips: to get value of your data_input cast your variable with `HTMLInputElement`.

 Go to your console on your shell and watch if you receive the message when you